Shriinivas/assignshapekey/README.md

 After installation, a new 'Assign Shape Keys' panel shows up in 'Active Tool and Workspace settings' tab when application is in object mode. <br><br>

 # Quick start
 Select the target and shape key Bezier curve objects.
 Make sure the target is the active object; you can do this by right-clicking the target curve while holding the shift key after the other selections are made.
 Go to the 'Assign Shape Keys' tab and click 'Assign Shape Keys' button.
 Now a copy of the active object curve will be created, which will have the other selected curves as its target.
-Ifthe 'Remove Original Objects' option is checked, the selected curve objects will be deleted and only the target is kept. <br>
+If the 'Remove Original Objects' option is checked, the selected curve objects will be deleted and only the target is kept. <br><br>
 There are a number of option to align the closed (cyclic spline) target and shape-key curves.
 Also it's possible to match individual parts from a multi-part (multi-spline) of target and shape key curves (e.g. text object converted to curve) based on various criteria.

 <b><a href= https://youtu.be/1pDd_GgsfSM> This video</a> provides a detailed overview of the add-on functionality and various options available.<br><br></b>